-Seasonal event segments are a new type of in-market audience specifically designed for the holiday shopping season with categories such as “Black Friday” and “Christmas”.
+Seasonal event segments are a new type of in-market audience specifically designed for specific holiday shopping seasons.
 Layering this targeting with your product-based keywords, you’ll be able to tailor your messaging specifically for holiday shoppers or raise bids for these audiences.

 Want to see all the search audiences?
 You’re in luck!
 We have a PDF with every possible in-market and affinity audience for you at the end of this post.